If you’re not an expert, connecting speaker wires can be daunting. But with some basic knowledge, you can connect those wires like a pro.

 You will need four banana plugs per wire – two for each end of the cable.

 Of course, that is assuming that you will be using banana plugs for both the amplifier and speaker.
 You might not want to – or be able to.

 Banana plugs may attach to the cable in different ways.

-Many come with screw-in connections that just need to be secured to the cable with a small screwdriver.
-This is one of the easiest methods.
+Many come with screw-in connections that just need to be secured to the cable with a small screwdriver, which is one of the easiest methods.

-Some are self-crimping which just means that they will clamp the cable when you tighten the cap of the plug.
+Some are self-crimping, which just means they will clamp the cable when you tighten the plug cap.

 Others may need soldering.
 So only choose this type if you are prepared to break out a soldering iron.

 The general procedure for connecting screw clamp banana plugs to speaker wire is: